asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 Even organizations that understand the concept of a cross-functional, vertical team can still run into trouble.
 As organizations grow and try to scale they find themselves falling into a trap.
-They build horizontal teams and dependencies between cross-functional teams that should really be independent.
+They build dependencies between cross-functional teams that should really be independent.

 ### Not Organized by Product or Business Capability